Best Bait For Brown Trout: 5 Most Effective Baits That Guides Use

 Set Up For Bait Fishing

 The setup for the method that you are using is a critical part of fishing your bait effectively.
-Trout can be line shy, hook shy, and float shy.
-This means if they see any of these things they might refuse your bait and even be spooked and stop feeding for hours.
+Trout can be line-shy, hook-shy, and float-shy.
+This means if they see any of these things they might refuse your bait and even be spooked enough that they will stop feeding for hours.

-To me and many other river guides, this is common sense which is why we make sure our bait rig which includes the leader, hook, weights, and maybe a float is one that is proven effective.
+To me and many other river guides, this is common sense, which is why we make sure our bait rig, which includes the leader, hook, weights, and maybe a float, is one that is proven to be effective.

-I have said this many times before, “your bait is the least important thing when it comes to catching trout, steelhead, and salmon in a river”.
-So what is?
+I have said this many times before: ” Your bait is the least important thing when it comes to catching trout in a river.”

 Presentation Is Key

-It is very important that you present your bait in a way that is natural to the trout and you need to do this each and every time your bait enters the water.
+It is very important to present your bait in a way that is natural to the trout, and you need to do this each time your bait enters the water.

 Most guides will tell you that presentation is critical.

-The reason that I think artificial flies like the ones the fly anglers use are the best bait for brown trout is that these flies imitate the aquatic insects that are found in the river year-round.
+The reason that I think artificial flies like the ones that fly anglers use are one of the best baits in rivers is that these flies imitate the aquatic insects that are found in the river year-round.

 These same aquatic insects are recognized by brown trout as a valuable and ongoing food source.